gpg/gpg4win/doc/README.en.txt

 - Pinentry-qt:
   * Warnings and confirmation dialogs should now open in the foreground.
+  * The pinentry dialog is now translated correctly in the French locale.

 - General:
   * Used libraries have been updated.